Instagram's CEO Adam Mosseri hears senators brush aside his promises to self-police

 When asked if Instagram would agree to share its data and research findings with the committee, he extolled the virtues of transparency but said there are a number of complicating factors when retrieving the information.
 Ultimately, he said, lawmakers need to ask for specific data sets in order for the information to be retrieved.

-Late in the hearing, a frustrated Blumenthal said, "Your answers are too vague to make it possible for us to make any decisions."
+Late in the hearing, a frustrated Blumenthal said, "Your answers are too vague to make it impossible for us to make any decisions."

 Senators have been busy making fake Instagram accounts